selganor74/DDDTools.ts/README.md

 ## Change log

+### 0.0.21 2016 07 06

+* **Breaking Change** Added "Promises" namespace into which have been moved the Repository.PromiseHandler et al. management.
+* Added StateMachine and Saga prototypes... still nothing to rely on
+* The generated ddd-tools.d.ts is now keeping comments!

 ### 0.0.20 2016 06 27

 * DomainEvents.dispatch now returns a promise.
 Useful especially during testing to know when event processing has completely done.